hashicorp/consul/plugin/auto/README.md

   and reloads zone when serial changes.
 * `no_reload` deprecated.
 Sets reload to 0.
-* `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs) pointing to external names. **ADDRESS** can be an IP address, an IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
-If no **ADDRESS** is given, CoreDNS will resolve CNAMEs against itself.
+* `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs) pointing to external names.
+CoreDNS will resolve CNAMEs against itself.

 All directives from the *file* plugin are supported.
 Note that *auto* will load all zones found, even though the directive might only receive queries for a specific zone.
 I.e: